 - if you are, or we reasonably believe you are, in unlawful possession of drugs,

 - if your mental or physical state is a danger or risk to you, the aircraft or any person in it,

 - if you have used threatening, abusive or insulting words towards our ground staff or a member of the crew of the aircraft or otherwise behaved in a threatening manner,

-- if you have committed a criminal offence during the check-in or boarding processes or on board the aircraft,
+- if you have committed a criminal offence while at the airport, during the departure, the check-in or boarding processes or on board the aircraft,

-- if you have deliberately interfered with a member of our ground staff or the crew of the aircraft carrying out their duties,
+- if you have deliberately interfered with a member of Jetstar or other Qantas Group staff or contractors carrying out their duties,

 - if you have put the safety of either the aircraft or any person in it in danger,